ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/top-down-n1/optimize-1.md

 | IPC          | 0.22 | 0.63 |
 | Runtime      | 20.1 sec | 9.9 sec |

-As outlined in the white paper the IPC is nearly tripled and the runtime is cut in half.
+As outlined in the white paper, the IPC nearly triples and the runtime halves.

 You can review how the other metrics change with prefetching enabled.